 It’s a BONUS!
 Seriously, in almost every aspect, solar panels are an improvement to your house or property.

 How does it affect your roof?
 BONUS!
 You are basically adding an extra layer of roofing to your house that’s slides away half your seasonal roof work.
-What if you want to sale and move away?
+What if you want to sell your home?
 BONUS!
 Solar panels increase the value of your home/property because of how valuably functional they are.

 How Do Solar Panels Affect My Property and Its Value?